-Paul taught Titus and the Holy Spirit teaches us about the transforming power of grace.
-The wisdom we find is that God’s grace is not only a saving grace but it is also a sanctifying grace.
-Beginning in the prevenient background it emerges into your foreground as you place faith in Christ and are born again.
-Then as you continue to cooperate with the Holy Spirit, you experience Him training you how to live.
+Paul taught Titus, and the Holy Spirit teaches us about the transforming power of grace.
+The wisdom we find is that God’s grace is our saving grace and our sanctifying grace.
+Beginning in the prevenient background, it emerges into your foreground as you place faith in Christ and are born again.
+Then as you continue to cooperate with the Holy Spirit, you experience Him training you on how to live.
 This grace is taking you to the sanctified life.

 Why is such a life necessary?
 Because the Lord is soon to appear for you.
-With lamps trimmed and burning, we are looking for that blessed hope and the glorious appearing of our great God and Savior Jesus Christ.
+With lamps trimmed and burning, we are looking for that blessed hope and the glorious appearance of our great God and Savior, Jesus Christ.

 Why should you desire to obey this command?
-Because the One who saved you is holy and He’s coming back.
-Your lifestyle should reflect the holiness of Jesus Christ because His return for you is certain.
+Because the One who saved you is holy, and He’s coming back.
+Your lifestyle should reflect the holiness of Jesus Christ because His return for you is inevitable.

 John is overwhelmed with the love of God that calls us into His family.
-As children of God, John reminded his readers and the Spirit reminds us, that we are headed to Heaven.
-When He shall appear, we shall be changed to be like Him and we shall see Him.
-In light of this knowledge, the present need is for us to purify ourselves.
+As children of God, John reminded his readers and the Spirit reminds us that we are headed to Heaven.
+When He shall appear, we shall be changed to be like Him, and we shall see Him.
+In light of this knowledge, the present need is to purify ourselves.

-There was this group of religious people during Jesus’ earthly ministry days that prided themselves upon their outward holiness.
+During Jesus’ earthly ministry days, a group of religious people prided themselves upon their outward holiness.
 Jesus told His followers, “unless your righteousness exceeds the righteousness of the scribes and Pharisees, you will by no means enter the Kingdom of Heaven” (Matthew 5:20).
-Pridefulness and holiness can not coexist in the same heart.
+Pridefulness and holiness cannot coexist in the same heart.
 The sanctified life requires a humble heart that cooperates with the Holy Spirit and abides in His Holy Scripture.

 By God’s amazing grace, through childlike faith, you can be saved and live a sanctified life.